FreeCAD/FreeCAD/README.md

 - [Scripting](https://wiki.freecad.org/Power_users_hub)
 - [Development](https://wiki.freecad.org/Developer_hub)

-The [FreeCAD forum](https://forum.freecad.org) is also a great place to find help and solve specific problems you might encounter when learning to use FreeCAD.
+The [FreeCAD forum](https://forum.freecad.org) is a great place to find help and solve specific problems when learning to use FreeCAD.

 ---